glegoux/mdf/README.md

 ## Description

-Few short exercices to train its capacity to code with a limit of time (1h30 by session).
+Several short exercices to train its capacity to code with a limit of time (1h30 by session).

 See at http://lemeilleurdevdefrance.com/ for more details.
 See statements of the coding contest 2015 at http://www.isograd.com/EN/contestsolution.php.